 breakpoint button on the tool bar or press the F9 key.

-Use the View menu or press Ctrl+B to open the Breakpoints dialog to see a list of the breakpoints that exist:
+Use the View menu or press Ctrl+B to open the Breakpoints dialog to see a list of existing breakpoints:

 A watchpoint allows the execution of the program to be halted when a register changes in value.
-Set watchpoints for registers can be set through either the Register window or the Memory window.
+Watchpoints for registers can be set through either the Register window or the Memory window.

 To quickly check the value of a symbol hold the mouse pointer over this symbol for more than 1.5 seconds.
 The symbol value will be shown in a tooltip near this symbol: